Rome - sightseeing plan - map, attractions, monuments, accommodation, interesting facts

 Up to 3000 people can stay in the facility at the same time, so the number of tickets is limited.
 Tickets are sold for a specific time of entry.
 If you are late with entry more than 15 minutes, the ticket will become invalid.

 You can buy tickets directly before entering the ticket office or in advance via the Internet.
 When deciding to buy at the box office, be prepared for a long queue.
 Don't expect to buy a ticket for the next hour.
 It may turn out that the nearest free place is, for example, in 5 hours.

 Buying a ticket online well in advance is a much better solution.
 The so-called reservation fee of EUR 2.
 You pay 2 EUR more, but you have the option of booking entry for a day and time that is convenient for you, without the need to queue.

-Average time to visit the Colosseum: 45 min.
+Average time for self-guided tour of the Colosseum: 45 min.

 Tickets are sold on site by three ticket offices:

 - ticket office in front of the Colosseum (he is always with her the biggest queue), GPS coordinates:

 - ticket office at the entrance to the Palatine Hill (200 m further and least people), GPS coordinates:

 - ticket office at the entrance to the Roman Forum, GPS coordinates: